 Q- Is it mandatory to have a written contract to attract the TDS under Section 194C?

-Ans: No. It is not mandatory at all times to have a written contract to attract sec 194C.
-Even if agreed verbally TDS can be deducted.
+No. It is not always mandatory to have a written contract to attract sec 194C.
+Even if agreed verbally, TDS can be deducted.

 Q- If we take a service from a manpower supply provider, which provides technical consultancy, do we need to deduct the TDS under 194C or 194J?

 Since the services are provided under contract, TDS should be deducted under 194C.